DenZen1988/ansible-helper-scripts/run.sh/README.md

 ## Script Location

 The script should be located in your root folder of your ansible project.
 It will not work properly within a role or plugin!
-From there it can read your `requirements.txt` and your `requirements.yml`.
 The provided examples are just for showcasing and testing.

 ## Usage